 Total Cost vs. Monthly Payment

-The sales price of your car may not be what you’ll actually pay if you finance it.
-When you factor in fees and interest, all your monthly loan payments could add up to much more than that overall.
+The sales price of your car will not be what you’ll pay if you finance it.
+When you factor in fees and interest, all your monthly loan payments could add up to much more than that overall

 Here are some other ways to get approved for an affordable bad credit car loan: